sabarishs/presto-grafana/README.md

 # Presto datasource for Grafana

 ## Features
 This datasource allows Presto to be used as a datasource in Grafana.
 It is heavily and owes it to JamesOsgood's MongoDB datasource for Grafana (https://github.com/JamesOsgood/mongodb-grafana).
-This was literally implemented and tested in 4 hours by modifying JamesOsGood's datasource source code.
+This was literally implemented and tested in a couple hours by modifying JamesOsGood's datasource source code.
 Also note that the code is pretty rudimentary right now and depends on a lot of ifs and buts.
 For timeseries queries, the time is auto-generated as currently my sole purpose is to use it for non-timeseries display in Grafana.
 This will be corrected soon.

 ## Requirements